+A story of epic proportions.
 History-changing battles, great poets and statesmen, classic art and architecture, and a language that was heard throughout most of the known world.
-In Latin I, students read the opening credits of this epic movie.
-In Latin II, the plots and the characters that populated ancient Rome come alive as they are compared and contrasted with the themes of the Pater Noster.
-In this course, students build on their knowledge of Latin grammar and vocabulary.
-In the process, they sense the beauty of the language and the passion of those who spoke it.
-A clear, expressive, and flexible language in which students can communicate supports Roman engineering, art, commerce, and system of law.
-As the students explore the pursuit for power, riches, and national identity found in the Roman Classics, parallels and contrasts are drawn between the themes of the Lord’s Prayer – surrendering to God’s sovereignty as opposed to pursuing personal power; humility rather than greatness; surrender as a form of victory; and many others.
-This course gives students a solid grounding in the structure of the language.
-It also gives them a clear lens for looking into the heart and majesty of the Roman spirit.
+In Latin I, you read the opening credits of this epic movie.
+In Latin II, the plots and the characters that populated ancient Rome will come alive.
+In this course, you’ll build on your knowledge of Latin grammar and vocabulary.
+In the process, you’ll sense the beauty of the language and the passion of those who spoke it.
+Roman engineering, art, commerce and system of laws were all supported by a clear, expressive and flexible language – a language in which you will be able to communicate.
+This course will give you a solid grounding in the structure of the language.
+It will also give you a clear lens for looking into the heart and majesty of the Roman spirit.

 Please be sure to review the full course syllabus to be sure your student has covered all prerequisite material to be successful.
 If you have any questions about your student’s readiness to take this course, please enroll your student in the Latin 2 Pre-Test.
 This will provide you with accurate placement information so you can request the appropriate level of course for your student’s success.

 - University of California (UC)

 Course Types Available:

 - 1 Credit – Full course (1 credit, 12 weeks minimum / 12 months maximum)